container-storage-interface/spec/spec.md

     // published_node_ids MAY include nodes not published to or
     // reported by the SP.
 The CO MUST be resilient to that. repeated string published_node_ids = 1;

+    // Information about the current condition of the volume.
+    // This field is OPTIONAL.
+    // This field MUST be specified if the
+    // VOLUME_CONDITION controller capability is supported.
+    VolumeCondition volume_condition = 2 [(alpha_field) = true];
   }

   message Entry {